inkVerb/VIP/501/Lesson-01.md

 #### Know the datatype!

-A "string" is a "datatype", which we looked at in [Shell 401 Lesson 6](https://github.com/inkVerb/vip/blob/master/401/Lesson-06.md)
+A "string" is a "datatype", which we looked at in [Linux 401 Lesson 6](https://github.com/inkVerb/vip/blob/master/401/Lesson-06.md)

 ##### Four Important Datatypes in PHP:
 - string *- any kind of raw text: name, email, web address (URL), blog post, mailing address, passwords, etc*